rwqfsfasxc100/VelocityPlus/README.md

 # VelocityPlus
-A collection of small QOL changes.
+A collection of small QOL changes and additions.

 ## Features
 * All non-keybind toggles supported by Mod Menu